SwiftedMind/Processed/README.md

 // Throw this in the `load` closure, to cancel a loading process from the inside: throw CancelLoadable()

+// Throw this in the `load` closure, to reset a loading process from the inside: throw ResetLoadable()
 ```

 #### Use `LoadableState` in Classes